 - A. The facility listed above is County-owned and the Contractor will enter into a lease with the County.
 The facility will be fully furnished and equipped with items necessary to prepare food, utilize laundry facilities, and provide services.
-The Contractor will need to provide computers and other necessary equipment to provide services. - B. The facility will meet the physical environment requirements as described in the State Of California, Manual of Policies and Procedures, Community Care Licensing Division, Social Rehabilitation Facilities, Title 22, Division 6, Chapter 2, along with compliance of Title 22, Division 6, Chapter 1, Title 9, Division 1, Chapter 3 of California Code of Regulations, and state/federal ADA regulations to meet the needs of clients being served. - C. County shall provide on-site security guard(s) during the day and night, 24 hours a day, 7 days a week.
-Coverage will be specific to industry standards for treatment programs, which shall include providing building security as deemed suitable by the County. - D. Contractor shall maintain the facility in the same condition as when the contractor took custody of the facility.
-The contractor shall receive written approval from DBH and/or the appropriate San Bernardino County entity prior to any repairs.

-- E. Contractor shall be responsible for assuring that the location is maintained in a safe, secure, clean and attractive manner that ensures client's privacy, confidentiality, and safety. - F. DBH will have access to three stand-alone offices at the High Desert CRT.
-DBH personnel along with other collaborative community partners designated by DBH to offer collaborative discharge planning and linkage to community resources with the contracted treatment provider will occupy these offices.
-The lease will reflect the pro-rated cost differential. - G. The contractor will comply with requirements set forth by the State DHCS and CDSS to obtain and maintain all licenses and certifications necessary for the operation of the facility.
-Short-Doyle contractors must notify DBH at least sixty (60) days prior to change of ownership or notice of assignment of a contract. - H. Facility Hours of Operation: Services will be provided 24 hours a day, seven (7) days a week, 365 days a year.
+The Contractor will need to provide computers and other necessary equipment to provide services. - B. The facility will meet the physical environment requirements as described in the State Of California, Manual of Policies and Procedures, Community Care Licensing Division, Social Rehabilitation Facilities, Title 22, Division 6, Chapter 2, along with compliance of Title 22, Division 6, Chapter 1, Title 9, Division 1, Chapter 3 of California Code of Regulations, and state/federal ADA regulations to meet the needs of clients being served. - C. Contractor shall maintain the facility in the same condition as when the contractor took custody of the facility.
+The contractor shall receive written approval from DBH and/or the appropriate San Bernardino County entity prior to any repairs. - D. Contractor shall be responsible for assuring that the location is maintained in a safe, secure, clean and attractive manner that ensures client's privacy, confidentiality, and safety. - E. The contractor will comply with requirements set forth by the State DHCS and CDSS to obtain and maintain all licenses and certifications necessary for the operation of the facility.
+Short-Doyle contractors must notify DBH at least sixty (60) days prior to change of ownership or notice of assignment of a contract.

+- F. Facility Hours of Operation: Services will be provided 24 hours a day, seven (7) days a week, 365 days a year.
 The facility hours of operation shall be sufficient to cover the needs of the target population.
 The facility will be available for admissions 24 hours a day, 7 days a week to provide direct client services.
-The selected contractor must offer appropriate support services during normal business hours (40 hours a week) to accommodate the varying needs of the staff, the clients and resource providers who they serve. - I. County shall repair or replace any damaged equipment or damage to the building up to \$50,000 per fiscal year, per facility, resulting directly from client actions, abuse or willful neglect related to client's mental illness and high acuity.
-Contractor will be responsible for any cost, repair, and replacement of any damaged equipment or damage to the building over the \$50,000 per fiscal year paid by the County, resulting directly from client actions, abuse or willful neglect related to client's mental illness and high acuity.
-Contractor must submit written notification of damages to County for each occurrence, regardless of payer, to DBH Administrative Services and Deputy Director/Senior Program Manager or designee overseeing the program services contract, within 10 days of any required repairs or replacements.
-A case by case evaluation will be completed by the County for each occurrence. - J. All repairs or replacements must be approved by the County in writing, prior to the Contractor's commencement of repairs or replacement of reported damaged items. - K. Contractor shall provide adequate furnishings and clinical supplies to provide residential therapy in a clinically effective manner. - L. Contractor shall maintain a current fire clearance (i.e., annually or bi-annually, depending on city ordinances) and have adequate fire extinguishers and smoke alarms, as well as a fire safety plan. - M. Contractor shall maintain a fire safety plan. - N. Contractor shall have clinic pamphlets identifying the clinic and its services, in threshold languages, for distribution in the community.

-- O. If applicable, Contractor shall have hours of operation posted at the facility and visible to consumers/customers that match the hours listed in the Contract.
-Contractor is responsible for notifying DBH of any changes in hours or availability.
-Notice of change in hours must be provided in writing to the DBH Access Unit at fax number 909-890-0353, as well as the DBH program contact overseeing the Contract. - P. Contractor staff and all associated individuals shall adhere to all local, State, and/or Federal requirements regarding smoking in the workplace and on the premises of public buildings, to include, but not be limited to, California Government Code [7597], California Labor Code [6404.5] and the DBH Smoking and Tobacco Use Policy [HR 4020].
+The selected contractor must offer appropriate support services during normal business hours (40 hours a week) to accommodate the varying needs of the staff, the clients and resource providers who they serve. - G. Contractor shall provide adequate furnishings and clinical supplies to provide residential therapy in a clinically effective manner. - H. Contractor shall maintain a current fire clearance (i.e., annually or bi-annually, depending on city ordinances) and have adequate fire extinguishers and smoke alarms, as well as a fire safety plan. - I. Contractor shall maintain a fire safety plan. - J. Contractor shall have clinic pamphlets identifying the clinic and its services, in threshold languages, for distribution in the community - K. Contractor staff and all associated individuals shall adhere to all local, State, and/or Federal requirements regarding smoking in the workplace and on the premises of public buildings, to include, but not be limited to, California Government Code [7597], California Labor Code [6404.5] and the DBH Smoking and Tobacco Use Policy [HR 4020].